Lapis ran, her lungs filled with cold, her heart filled with hate.

-Midir studied the surrounding rebels in his methodic manner.
+Midir studied the surrounding rebels in his methodical manner.
 “No, though circumstance has forced my hand.
 There will be a reckoning, among the Blue Council as well as the Jiy House.
 I will initiate the changes that need to happen to make the rebellion what it should be.
-Teivel’s treachery and how he managed to hide his dealings is part of that.”
+Teivel’s treachery and how he hid his dealings is part of that.”

 “Faelan, if you plan to walk on your own two feet to your room, you need to do it now,” Slaine said in a soft whisper.
-He nodded against Lapis’s shoulder before slowly sitting up; he kept his arm about her as she rose with him, being his crutch so he could stand.
+He nodded against Lapis’s shoulder before deliberately sitting up; he kept his arm about her as she rose with him, being his crutch so he could stand.
 He garnered attention, which he ignored as he strode towards Midir, Caitria holding the tech around his arm and punching at the buttons.
 Slaine followed far enough away to prove that, after such a wound, he was resilient enough to leave the scene on his own.
 Jetta glanced at Midir and Lady Thyra—they both nodded, so she accompanied Faelan and those healing him.
-Patch motioned to the rats and they jumped from the wall, eager to leave.
+Patch motioned to the rats, and they jumped from the wall, eager to vacate the suffocating atmosphere.

 Varr said something to Faelan as he passed; his unfriendly glare made the three women chuckle.
 Lapis hurried after, wanting to vacate the room so she did not have to suffer the reminder of what should have been.